View recommendations on Tableau Mobile

 New Tableau Server admin views

 We've added two new views to give you better insight into the health of your Tableau Server deployment.
-The new backgrounder view gives you additional insight into backgrounder load, how long jobs run for, and events like failures, cancellations and completions.
-Our new stale content view helps you identify unused content based on customisable parameters that you can establish for your Tableau Server.
+The new backgrounder view gives you additional insight into backgrounder load, how long jobs run for, and events like failures, cancellations, and completions.
+Our new stale content view helps you identify unused content based on customizable parameters that you can establish for your Tableau Server.

-You can now enable webhooks at the site level, giving you more fine-grained control across your deployment.
+You can now enable webhooks at the site level, giving you more fine-grain control across your deployment.

 Rest API updates

-You can now programmatically export a workbook as a Powerpoint file, making it easier to operationalise traditional reporting workflows.
+You can now programmatically export a workbook as a Powerpoint file, making it easier to operationalize traditional reporting workflows.
 You can also lock nested projects programmatically.